viamrobotics/docs/docs/services/motion.md

 * CBiRRT

-Currently, the only algorithm available for use is CBiRRT, which stands for Constrained, Bidirectional implementation of <a href="https://en.wikipedia.org/wiki/Rapidly-exploring_random_tree" target="_blank">RRT</a>[^CBiRRT].
+Currently (10 October 2022), the only algorithm available for use is CBiRRT, which stands for Constrained, Bidirectional implementation of <a href="https://en.wikipedia.org/wiki/Rapidly-exploring_random_tree" target="_blank">RRT</a>[^CBiRRT].
 It will create paths which are guaranteed to conform to specified constraints, and attempt to smooth them afterwards as needed.
 By default, it will use a “free” constraint, that is, it will not constrain the path of motion at all.
 This is to ensure that paths will be found when using defaults, even in highly constrained scenarios.

 The algorithm used by Viam is based on the algorithm described in this paper: <a href="https://www.ri.cmu.edu/pub_files/2009/5/berenson_dmitry_2009_2.pdf" target="_blank">ht<span></span>tps://www.ri.cmu.edu/pub_files/2009/5/berenson_dmitry_2009_2.pdf]</a>